-The NFU is the most successful representation body for agriculture and horticulture in England and Wales Our purpose is to champion British agriculture and horticulture, to campaign for a stable and sustainable future for British farmers and to secure the best possible deal for our members.
+Gender Pay Gap Report 2022 The NFU is the most successful representation body for agriculture and horticulture in England and Wales Our purpose is to champion British agriculture and horticulture, to campaign for a stable and sustainable future for British farmers and to secure the best possible deal for our members.
 We are the largest organisation in England and Wales representing farmers and growers.
 Our strength is in our numbers.
-With in-excess of 55,000 members, we are heard when it counts - locally, nationally and internationally.
+With 46,000 active members, we are heard when it counts - locally, nationally and internationally.
 Every single member matters and makes the NFU stronger.
 A stronger NFU can be more influential, achieve more and give us a more powerful and unified lobbying voice.
 In this report we - 1.
 Set the scene with a message from the NFU's Director General - 2.
 Share our work to create a more inclusive workplace and reduce our gender pay gap - 3.
 Share our gender pay gap commitments and action plan - 4.
 Publish our data and the drivers behind it

-MESSAGE FROM TERRY JONES, DIRECTOR GENERAL OF THE NFU

-The NFU has experienced huge change since the publication of our gender pay gap report in 2019.
-Undoubtedly the Covid-19 pandemic has impacted how we support our members, although NFU colleagues quickly rose to the challenge and found new ways to connect with them.
-The knowledge, skills, experience and dedication of our people have been central to our success during this unprecedented period in our history.
-To build our resilience and prepare for future challenges we believe that a strong employer brand that attracts future talent and engages with our current talent is critical to the success of the organisation.
+MESSAGE FROM TERRY JONES, DIRECTOR GENERAL OF THE NFU There have been enormous challenges for the agriculture sector since the publication of our last gender pay gap report in 2021.
+Our members are facing unprecedented pressures due to increasing inflation in nearly all aspects of their business and post Brexit policy changes.
+I continue to be proud of the commitment shown by NFU employees to support our members and give them the help they need to deal with the numerous pressures they face.
+The knowledge, skills, experience and dedication of our employees continues to be central to how we support our members.
+To build knowledge, skills and talent and to prepare for future challenges we believe that a strong employer brand that attracts future talent and engages with our current talent is critical to the success of the organisation.
 We want our people to be the best versions of themselves at work.
-Over the past 12 months we have worked hard to make the NFU a more inclusive workplace with a culture that embraces the unique worth of everyone from all backgrounds, identities and circumstances.
-Against the crucial backdrop of inclusion, I am pleased to present the NFU's gender pay gap report for 2021 and to share with you what we have done and our plans for the future.
-I acknowledge that the NFU's gender pay gap is wide.
-Some of the results make for uncomfortable reading.
-There are external socio economic factors, for example women working in occupations that attract lower salaries, that influence the gap.
-However, there is work that I, my senior team and all NFU colleagues can do to close the gap.
+We are working hard to make the NFU a more inclusive workplace with a culture that embraces the unique worth of everyone from all backgrounds, identities and circumstances.
+Against the crucial backdrop of inclusion, I am pleased to present the NFU's gender pay gap report for 2022 and to share with you what we have done and our plans for the future.
+I acknowledge that we have a significant gender pay gap and that some of the results make for uncomfortable reading.
+While there maybe external socio-economic factors that explain why we have a gender pay gap there is work that I, my senior team and all NFU colleagues can do to reduce it.
+The bonus gap reported this year is out of line with previous years as a non-consolidated performance related payment was paid to NFU colleagues in November 2020.
 Reducing the gender pay gap is a priority for the NFU and I am pleased that work has already started to do just that.
 No single action will close the gap but our commitment to foster a culture of inclusion, enable women as an under-represented group to be in a position to compete, follow robust processes to ensure we reward fairly and equally, and have greater flexibility and agility in how people work, will over time make a difference.